Contact and Company Properties

 Delete a Property

-Head to Manage > Properties, select the property you'd like to permanently delete, and click the Delete link.
-A confirmation model will remind you that deleting the property will remove all of its data from Help Scout — keep in mind that this deletion is immediate and there is no method to restore the deleted property or individual customer data before you confirm!
+A confirmation model will remind you that deleting the property will remove all of its data from Help Scout — keep in mind that this deletion is immediate and there is no method to restore the deleted property or individual contact data before you confirm!

 If you're sure you want to delete all of that data, click Delete to confirm.